Locations:

 Think of the ‘long run’

 Introducing your child to running can set the foundation for a healthy lifestyle when they become adults.
-It’s an activity that they can continue for years afterward to build and maintain health and fitness.
+It’s an activity that they can continue for years to build and maintain health and fitness.

 “Running is also a good way for children to learn how to set goals and safely push themselves,” says Dr. Calabrese.
 “And it can help with both short-term and long-term confidence because they can see improvement and achieve goals.”